-For 2021/22 Halesowen College Enterprises will continue to provide cleaning and janitorial services across all three College sites.
+For 2022/23 Halesowen College Enterprises will continue to provide cleaning and janitorial services across all College sites.
 This will extend to some grounds maintenance as part of the environmental ambitions for a more biodiverse campus.
 This provides a clean and pleasant environment in which to work and learn.
-The cleaning team continue to ensure all measures required to reduce the risks of Covid19 transmission are in place.

 Halesowen College Enterprises Limited was instrumental in the successful launch and development of The Halesowen Foundation charity by covenanting profit to support charitable objectives.
 The Foundation has supported the skills and talents of students for several years.
-The foundation has reviewed its position and will aim to wind up by December 2021 with any remaining funds covenanted to Halesowen College.
+The foundation has reviewed its position and will aim to wind up by December 2022 with any remaining funds covenanted to Halesowen College.